Introduction: The Price of Forgetting

 Secularism Is the Shield, Not the Sword

 Secularism is not an attack on faith.
-It is the guarantee that no faith can dominate the rest.
-It is the principle that allows belief to flourish peacefully because it stops any one religion from claiming the machinery of the state.
+It is the guarantee that no single faith can dominate the rest.
+It is the principle that actually allows belief to flourish in peace, precisely because it stops any one religion from seizing the machinery of the state and turning it against everyone else.

-It protects the devout just as much as the atheist.
-A Christian in a Muslim-majority country, a Muslim in a Hindu-majority country, a nonbeliever anywhere — all have the same stake in one neutral, secular law.
+Properly understood, secular law protects the devout every bit as much as it protects the atheist.
+A Christian living in a Muslim majority country, a Muslim living in a Hindu majority country, and a nonbeliever living anywhere at all, each have exactly the same stake in one neutral law that answers to no creed.
+The shield works only if it covers everyone.
+No exceptions can be carved out for the favoured.

 The Test of True Tolerance

-True tolerance is not the warm feeling of letting everyone “do their own thing.”
-True tolerance means protecting the right of individuals to step outside the codes of their birth.
-It means insisting that there is always one, and only one, path to legal redress: the public court.
+True tolerance is not the warm, easy feeling of letting everyone simply do their own thing.
+True tolerance means protecting the right of individuals to step outside the codes of their birth without fear of punishment.
+It means insisting that there is always one, and only one, route to legal redress, and that route is the public court.

-It is easy to be tolerant when nothing is at stake.
-The real test comes when belief collides with equality, when a religious rule says one thing and the civil law another.
-At that moment, a society must choose which wins.
+It is easy to be tolerant when nothing whatever is at stake.
+The real test arrives only when belief collides head on with equality, when a religious rule says one thing and the civil law says another.
+At that decisive moment, a society must choose openly which one it will allow to win, and the choice reveals what it truly values.

-If we choose the religious rule, we are no longer a secular democracy.
+If we choose the religious rule over the civil one, we are no longer a secular democracy in anything but name.

 Holding the Line

-The door must stay open to worship, prayer, fasting, and conscience.
-But it must stay firmly shut to any rival legal system, however softly introduced.
+The door must stay wide open to worship, to prayer, to fasting, and to conscience in every honest form.
+But it must stay firmly shut to any rival legal system, no matter how softly and reasonably that system is first introduced.
+The pressure rarely arrives as a demand; it arrives as a request for a small, sympathetic exception.

 “The law of the land is not a suggestion.”

-This is not anti-religion.
-It is pro-equality.
-And it is the only way to prevent the slow creep of sectarian law from undoing centuries of progress.
+None of this is anti religion, and it should never be mistaken for hostility to the faithful.
+It is squarely pro equality, and it is the only reliable way to prevent the slow creep of sectarian law from undoing the progress that took centuries of struggle to win.

 Conclusion: No Special Pleadings

-The secular settlement is fragile.
-We forget its origins at our peril.
-Tolerance must never mean capitulation.
-The law of the land must remain one, indivisible, and supreme.
+The secular settlement is more fragile than it looks, and we forget its bloody origins at our peril.
+Tolerance must never be allowed to curdle into capitulation.
+The law of the land must remain one, indivisible, and supreme, applied to the powerful and the powerless on identical terms.

-The next time a faith asks for special legal treatment, the answer must be polite but firm: No. The law is for everyone.
-It cannot be shared.
+The next time a faith asks for special legal treatment, the answer must be polite but perfectly firm.
+The law is for everyone, equally and without favour, and that is exactly why it cannot be carved up and shared out among competing creeds.